Jittor/JNeRF/README.md

 * GPU library: cudnn-dev (recommend tar file installation, [reference link](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html#installlinux-tar))
 * GPU supporting:
   * sm arch >= sm_61 (GTX 10x0 / TITAN Xp and above)
+  * to use fp16: sm arch >= sm_70 (TITAN V / V100 and above).
+JNeRF will automatically use original fp32 if the requirements are not meet.
   * to use FullyFusedMLP: sm arch >= sm_75 (RTX 20x0 and above).
-JNeRF will use original MLPs if the requirements are not meet.
+JNeRF will automatically use original MLPs if the requirements are not meet.

 **Step 1: Install the requirements**
 ```shell